An Update on Bears Ears National Monument

-In the meantime, the Trump administration is seeking to transfer the case to a Utah court.
+In the meantime, the Trump administration sought to transfer the case to a Utah court.
 The Tribes filed a motion in opposition to transferring the case to Utah since the case affects more than one state’s residents and has nationwide importance.
-The judge will likely decide the transfer motion within the next month
+The case is now stayed pending the court’s decision on transfer.

 The lawsuit may take a while to litigate, so NARF continues to monitor activity on the ground to ensure that there is no irreparable harm to this important place.
 If there is any activity that would cause harm, we will ask the court to put a stop to it.

 On January 16, federal agencies initiated a public comment process on the issues related to the environmental analysis and planning criteria for the revised monument boundaries.

 In legislation, bills were introduced in Congress to shrink and replace Bears Ears, codifying President Trump’s actions, as well as to expand Bears Ears.
 The Tribes are unified in support of the bills that would expand Bears Ears, and they unanimously oppose the bills that would shrink and replace Bears Ears.
 Tribal representatives have commented on legislation currently under consideration in Congress.